gpodder/gpodder.github.io/docs/extensions/youtubedl.md

 title: Youtube-dl
 ---

-This extension uses the [youtube-dl](http://ytdl-org.github.io/youtube-dl/) package to **download episodes** and/or **refresh subscriptions**.
+This extension uses the [youtube-dl](http://ytdl-org.github.io/youtube-dl/) or the [yt-dlp](https://github.com/yt-dlp/yt-dlp) package to **download episodes** and/or **refresh subscriptions**.

 It will let you download episodes in [any format available from Youtube](#download).

 It will let you see [more than the last 15 episodes](#subscriptions) in the channel or playlist.

-This extension overrides Youtube subscriptions globally so you don't have to enable it podcast by podcat.
+This extension overrides Youtube subscriptions globally so you don't have to enable it podcast by podcast.

 ## Dependencies

-The `youtube_dl` package is already provided in the Windows and macOS prebuilt applications.
+The `yt-dlp` package is already provided in the Windows and macOS prebuilt applications.

-If you need to install it manually, `pip install youtube_dl`.
+If you need to install it manually, `pip install youtube_dl` or `pip install yt-dlp`.

 ## Downloading episodes with youtube-dl         {#download}